Brunoo16/one-char/README.md

 - Provide a few more examples.

 # Commands
 Just like brainfuck, there is a movable data pointer to get around.
+Take into account that ASCII character encoding is used for input/output.

 | Command | Description |
 | --- | --- |